TheOdinProject/curriculum/nodeJS/apis/RESTful_APIs.md

 - The domain name is `domain.com`
 - `1234` indicates the port.
 The browser usually hides this, since it defaults to `80`, which is the default port for web servers.
 - `/path/to/resource` denotes the resource path which refers to a resource location within the server.
 - There are some query parameters here: `?query=something&param=something`.
-Query string parameters start with a question mark (`?`), following a `key=value` format and separated by an ampersand (`&`).
-There can be any number of parameters and they are generally used by the server to spot the right resource.
+Query string parameters start with a question mark (`?`), following a pattern of `key=value` pairs, which are separated by ampersands (`&`).
+There can be any number of parameters, and they are generally used by the server to identify the right resource.
 - The `#anchor` is called a fragment or a named anchor.
 It is used to refer to an internal section within a web document.

 ### RESTful APIs